Previous Annual Forums

 Judith Nathanail– (Director of Land Quality Management Ltd)

 Judith trained as an engineering geologist and has over 30 years consulting experience working on contaminated land.
 She is passionate about applying data science to solving geoenvironmental challenges.
-Recent projects include creating Buried Treasure, an AI tool to extract data from borehole logs and laboratory certificates, developing tools for evaluating PFAS in various scenarios and creating a remediation greenhouse gas emissions calculator.
+Recent projects include automating the prioritisation of potentially contaminated land for a local authority, creating a remediation greenhouse gas emissions calculator, using data to map renewable energy potential and an Innovate UK project using AI.

 Panel Discussion- “Value of multiple disciplines working together”